Limbert History, Family Crest & Coats of Arms

 The surname Limbert was first found in Bedfordshire (Old English: Bedanfordscir), located in Southeast-central England, formerly part of the Anglo-Saxon kingdom of Mercia, where the hamlet of Limbury is located.
 The first listing of the place was found in the late 9th century as Lygeaburg.
 The Icknield Way, a Roman road passes though Limbury.
 The place name literally means "stronghold on the River Lea."
 The Saxon influence of English history diminished after the Battle of Hastings in 1066; the language of the courts was French for the next three centuries and the Norman ambience prevailed.
 The most prominent Saxon surnames survived, however, and the family name Limbert was first referenced in the 12th century, when Gerard de Linberga was recorded in the Pipe Rolls of Wiltshire in 1130.

-Important Dates for the Limbert family
+Early History of the Limbert family

 This web page shows only a small excerpt of our Limbert research.
 Another 156 words (11 lines of text) covering the years 1130, 1212, 1605 and 1666 are included under the topic Early Limbert History in all our PDF Extended History products and printed products wherever possible.